Updated March 19, 2021.

 Related: Article 44 (Sick Leave)

-- Side Letter Agreement (Vacation) — See predecessor agreement
+- Side Letter Agreement (Vacation) — See current CBA.

 - The collective bargaining agreement (CBA) is the primary union contract that spells out the terms and conditions of employment for every person who works a URA-AFT job.
 The current CBA completely replaces the “predecessor” CBA.
 Sometimes the CBA is also referred to as a collective negotiations agreement (CNA).